katyaa4703/github-tutorial/README.md

 ## Error Handling
  * During the process of coding, many errors can be made.
 Such errors can include that you `init` in the wrong directory or you might want to      completely remove a repository.
 If you ever init in the wrong directory, you can simply just type : **`rm -rf .git`**
  * If you want to completely remove the remote repository, you type in the command : **`git remote rm`**
- * To delete the local repository, you type in the command `rm -rf .git`.
-Using  `.git` is what will remove the local repository.
+ * To delete the local repository, you navigate to `~/workspce` and only if you have pushed to github you type in the command `rm -rf "your repo-name"`.(You type the name of your repo).
+ * If you have a local and remote repository and you want to rename a remote repository, you first complete the previous bullet point that was listed.
+   Then you go ahead and rename your repo in github.
+You press settings and where it says "repository name" you rename the repository.